DevExpress-Examples/asp-net-mvc-grid-get-selected-keys-and-pass-to-controller/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e20065/)**
 <!-- run online end -->

-This examle demonstrates how to get all GridView selected keys and pass them to a controller.
+This example demonstrates how to get the key values of all GridView selected rows and pass them to a controller.

 ![MVC GridView - PassSelectedKeys](images/PassSelectedKeys.png)